Nat & Alex Wolff: 2009–2010: Duo career and touring

-After The Naked Brothers Band television show ended, the brothers continued to pursue music but emerged as a duo group because the duo's old band name was owned by Viacom, a trademark of Nickelodeon.
-The other bandmates — Jake Hertzog and Boris Pelekh on guitar, Chris Muir on bass, and Misty Boyce on keyboards — provided back-up instrumentation.
-They had also appeared at the siblings' initial tour in 2008.
-Following the 2008 tour, the brothers confirmed their first full-length summer tour, titled "Nat and Alex Wolff: Summer Road Trip Tour".
+After The Naked Brothers Band television show ended in 2009, the brothers continued to pursue music but emerged as a duo group, as the duo's old band name was owned by Viacom, a trademark of Nickelodeon.
+The initial band ended, partially due to the conclusion of the television series, which was abruptly cancelled at the request of Draper, who claimed the production schedule was too much for the brothers, on top of their education.

+Frequent touring band members — Jake Hertzog, Boris Pelekh, Chris Muir and Misty Boyce — provided back-up instrumentation for the brothers as they toured in 2008.
+Following the 2008 tour, the brothers confirmed their first full-length summer tour, titled "Nat & Alex Wolff: Summer Road Trip Tour".
 It began in June 2009 and ended in early October 2009.

 The brothers performed at Pop-Con 2010, alongside Justin Bieber, Selena Gomez, and many other teen performers.
-Thereafter, the duo performed at the Earth Day 2010 concert in New York and played many new songs there, such as "Fire and Kerosene", "18" or "Disappointed" and others.
+Thereafter, the duo performed at the Earth Day 2010 concert in New York and played many new songs there, such as "Fire and Kerosene", "18", "Disappointed" and others.
+It was during these performances that the brothers realised crowds had begun to shrink, something that come as a surprise to them.

 After the brothers completed their tour in 2009, they revealed that they were working on a new studio album, post their Nickelodeon TV series.
-New material was written and recorded during that summer.
 Two demo tracks — a cover of Bruce Springsteen's song "Dancing In The Dark" and of The Beatles' song, "A Hard Day's Night" — were leaked onto the siblings' official website.

 2010–2012: Black Sheep

-The brothers began recording their studio album in early 2010, and it was planned to consist of 12 new tracks.
+The brothers began recording their first non-Nickelodeon studio album in early 2010.
 Of the writing process, Nat said, "The material is a bit more mature, as I have matured as a [song]writer."
-Leading up to the album release, the brothers have starred in their own webshow on YouTube, which was written and directed by their mother and their official website produced it.
-New episodes have been uploaded weekly, most of which featured snippets of tracks from their upcoming album, Black Sheep.
-The album was to be released in the fall of 2011.
+Leading up to the album's release, the brothers starred in their own web series on YouTube, which was written and directed by their mother, Polly Draper.
+New episodes were uploaded weekly in the lead up to the release of the album; most of which featured snippets of tracks that appeared on the album.

+The album, Black Sheep, was released in the fall of 2011.
 The album was produced by their father and Daniel Wise, a client at The Soundmine Recording Studio.